 It’s been just over 100 years since accomplished painter Marcel Duchamp trolled his own Society of Independent Artists (NYC).
 The Society suggested that a juried art show—where art was critically reviewed—was hindering the progression of art.
 Duchamp thought this was madness, so he anonymously submitted a bathroom urinal to the Society, and it was approved for the show.
 (Learn More: Marcel Duchamp’s Fountain in 1917) It became quite the controversy, and arguably his most famous work.*

 If I am optimistic, I hope that this banana-duct-tape debacle is the final show of madness.
-We suspended objective judgement of beauty, now we are unable to separate the artists from the con-artists.
+We suspended objective judgment of beauty, now we are unable to separate the artists from the con-artists.
 It was an outrageous 100 years, but it’s over.

 For the latter half of that century, it seems that many would-be artists have steered clear of the pretentious, vacuous “Art World” and instead enrolled in a design field: architecture, industrial design, graphic design, etc. As designers, they offered up their talent and creativity to solve real problems in the built world.
 We are all better for it.